spotify/scio/README.md

 --output=<OUTPUT DIRECTORY>
 ```

+Note that unlike Hadoop, Scio or Dataflow input should be file patterns and not directories, i.e. `gs://bucket/path/part-*.txt` and not `gs://bucket/path`.
+Output on the other hand should be directories just like Hadoop, so `gs://bucket/path` will produce files like `gs://bucket/path/part-00000-of-00005.txt`.

-You can use the `BlockingDataflowPipelineRunner` or `DataflowPipelineRunner` to execute pipelines on Google Cloud Dataflow Service using managed resources in the Google Cloud Platform. `BlockingDataflowPipelineRunner` will block the main process until job completes while `DataflowPipelineRunner` will submit the job and exit immediately.
+Use the `BlockingDataflowPipelineRunner` or `DataflowPipelineRunner` to execute pipelines on Google Cloud Dataflow Service using managed resources in the Google Cloud Platform. `BlockingDataflowPipelineRunner` will block the main process on `ScioContext#close()` until job completes while `DataflowPipelineRunner` will submit the job and return immediately.

 ```
 neville@localhost scio $ sbt -Dbigquery.project=<BILLING_PROJECT>